-To get the Yocto Project expected behavior in a Linux Host Machine, the packages and utilities described below must be installed.
+To get the desired Yocto Project behavior in a Linux Host Machine, the packages and utilities described in the following sections must be installed.
 An important consideration is the hard disk space required in the host machine.
-For example, when building on a machine running Ubuntu, the minimum hard disk space required is about 50 GB.
+For example, while building on a machine running Ubuntu, the minimum hard disk space required is about 50 GB.
 It is recommended that at least 120 GB is provided, which is enough to compile all backends together.
 For building machine learning components, at least 250 GB is recommended.